k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 * RedHat (version 7 or higher) based distribution with latest patches (for example: Centos, Oracle Linux).
 * Ubuntu Server, version 18.04 or higher, with latest patches.
-* Python version 2.7 (this is a cassandra limit; until Cassandra version 4.0.x - Python version 2.7 is the latest supported; newer versions of Cassandra are not yet certified by K2view for Fabric)
+* Python version 2.7 (this is a Cassandra limit; until Cassandra version 4.0.x - Python version 2.7 is the latest supported; newer versions of Cassandra are not yet certified by K2view for Fabric)

 ### Hardware Requirements: